Ingmar Bergman: Legacy

 In 1996, Entertainment Weekly ranked Bergman at No. 8 in its "50 Greatest Directors" list.

 In 2002, Bergman was listed at number nine on the British Film Institute's Sight & Sound list of the top ten film directors of modern times.

 MovieMaker magazine ranked Bergman at No. 13 on their 2002 list of The 25 Most Influential Directors of All Time.

 Bergman was ranked at No. 36 on Empire magazine's "Top 40 Greatest Directors of All-Time" list in 2005.
 In 2007, Total Film magazine ranked Bergman at No. 7 on its "100 Greatest Film Directors Ever" list.

 In 2017, New York magazine ranked Bergman at number 55 on their list of The 100 Best Screenwriters of All Time.

 Stanley Kubrick admired the work of Bergman and expressed it in personal letter: "Your vision of life has moved me deeply, much more deeply than I have ever been moved by any films.
 I believe you are the greatest film-maker at work today [...], unsurpassed by anyone in the creation of mood and atmosphere, the subtlety of performance, the avoidance of the obvious, the truthfulness and completeness of characterization.
 To this one must also add everything else that goes into the making of a film; [...] and I shall look forward with eagerness to each of your films."
+Film critic Philip French referred to Bergman as "one of the greatest artists of the 20th century ... he found in literature and the performing arts a way of both recreating and questioning the human condition."
+Director Martin Scorsese commented that "it's impossible to overestimate the effect that [his] films had on people."
+Terrence Rafferty of The New York Times wrote that throughout the 1960s, when Bergman "was considered pretty much the last word in cinematic profundity, his every tic was scrupulously pored over, analyzed, elaborated in ingenious arguments about identity, the nature of film, the fate of the artist in the modern world and so on."

 Bergman's work was a point of reference and inspiration for director Woody Allen.
-He described Bergman as “probably the greatest film artist, all things considered, since the invention of the motion picture camera”.
+He described Bergman as "probably the greatest film artist, all things considered, since the invention of the motion picture camera".
 Bergman's films are mentioned and praised in Annie Hall and other Allen films.
 Allen also admired Bergman's longtime director of photography Sven Nykvist and invited him to return as his DP on Crimes and Misdemeanors.
+Danish Director Thomas Vinterberg has cited Bergman as one of his major influences, "Bergman is always in my head.
+He is part of my upbringing and I was fortunate to meet him and get advice from him."
+Writer and director Richard Ayoade counts Bergman as one of his inspirations.
+In 2017, the British Film Institute (BFI) hosted an Ingmar Bergman season and Ayoade said in a Guardian interview that he saw everything in it, "which was one of the best two months ever."
+The BFI's programme included a discussion with Ayoade on Bergman's 1966 film, Persona, before a screening.